 1. Make huge savings on your business costs

-When a one way video interview is introduced as an initial screening tool for the recruitment process it massively reduces business costs.
+When a one way video interview is introduced as a candidate screening tool, it massively reduces business costs.

-Without effective screening prior to interviewing, many candidates are often scheduled and booked in for a face-to-face interview who with careful initial analyzing are obviously not suitable for the role.
-This not only wastes the recruiter’s time but takes them away from their daily roles which have an impact on the business performance.
+Without effective screening prior to interviewing, many interviews consist of candidates who are obviously unsuitable for the role.
+This wastes the recruiter’s time and takes them away from their daily roles which have an impact on the business performance.
 If this happens time and time again, many operational hours are wasted- costing the business financially.

-When video interviewing is introduced into the process as an initial screening tool, candidates are reviewed properly and selected appropriately for processing through to another set of interviews.
+When video interviewing is used as an initial screening tool, candidates are reviewed properly and selected appropriately for processing through to another set of interviews.
 Which the companies can then schedule a face-to-face interview if required.

 2. Saves recruiters time

-Instead of meeting up with 10 candidates for face-to-face interviews- (each 30 minutes to 1 hour long), one way video interviews allow recruiters to screen all interviewees without having to worry about who is available to conduct the interview and when.
+Instead of meeting up with 10 candidates for face-to-face interviews- (each 30 minutes to 1 hour long), one way video interviews allow recruiters to screen all interviewees at once.
+Without having to worry about who is available to conduct the interview and when.

 Recruiters can view each interview at their own leisure, instead of taking time out of their schedules.

-Each video interview can be shared and reviewed by other department managers and supervisors to all collaborate and share in the hiring decision together.
+Each video interview can be shared and reviewed by other department managers.
+They are all able to collaborate and share in the hiring decision together.

 2. Reduces employee turnover

-Video interviewing is a fantastic tool for companies to better review and compare their candidates to help select the right person for the role.
+Video interviewing is a fantastic tool for companies to review and compare candidates.
+Thus ensuring they select the right person for the role.
 When the candidate fit is more appropriate, turnover is dramatically reduced and productivity is increased!

 We recently wrote a blog post on how to use the interview scoring matrix to select the best fitting candidate.
-When using a scoring matrix within the interview, candidates are scored based on their performance and their examples of past behaviours which are essential to understanding and predicting how the candidate will perform in their new role.
+Candidates are scored based on their performance and their examples of past behaviours.
+This is essential to understanding and predicting how the candidate will perform in their new role.

-Gaining a more thorough understanding of the candidate allows recruiters to quickly make the right decision, rather than finding out after the hire has occurred.
+Recruiters have a better insight into the personality and soft skills of the candidate much earlier on in the recruitment process.
+Enabling them to gain a more thorough understanding of the candidate.
+Recruiters can quickly make the right decision, rather than finding out after the hire has occurred.

-One way video interviews are amazing for recruiters who use a scoring matrix, as the video can be paused and rewound at any point to record and score candidates appropriately on their answers.
+One way video interviews are the perfect template to use a scoring matrix.
+The video can be paused and rewound at any point to record and score candidates appropriately on their answers.

-Typically, conducting a scoring matrix during a face-to-face interview can be difficult for recruiters, as it’s important they maintain a good rapport with their candidates, eye contact and attentive body language to showcase they are listening.
+Typically, conducting a scoring matrix during a face-to-face interview can be difficult for recruiters.
+It’s important recruiters maintain a good rapport with their candidates.
+This involves eye contact and attentive body language to showcase they are listening.
 This can make it somewhat more challenging to make effective notes on candidates’ answers.

 Without using a scoring matrix, many candidates can be selected on bias rather than merit.
 So when they then begin their role, it is clear they are not suitable.

-Therefore, when it comes to reviewing and comparing candidates after the interviews are over, one way video interviews will usually have richer feedback, which can make the hiring decision much easier.
+Therefore, reviewing and comparing candidates after the interviews with one way video interviews have richer feedback.
+This makes the hiring decision much easier.

 Again this dramatically reduces costs to the business.
 To give you an idea, onboarding costs alone can be around $400 per employee– and that’s without the recruitment costs for the previous and new employee which can ramp up quickly to the thousands per hire!